You Are Here:

 What are some of these hidden costs?
-Removal and disposal: Can you physically remove the tub yourself, then get it out of the bathroom or through the front door at all, and if you can, how will you dispose of it?
+Removal and disposal: Can you physically remove the tub yourself - get it out of the bathroom and through the front door - and if you can, how will you dispose of it?

 That's how you could easily end up spending thousands of dollars replacing a $350 bathtub, and THAT'S why refinishing is such a great alternative to replacement.

 From start to finish, it takes about 5-6 hours to refinish a bathtub.
 The process will dry to the touch in about 12 hours.
 The paper and plastic put up to protect the bathroom from overspray can be removed and the tub re-caulked in as little as 24 hours.
 The bathtub is ready for use 48 hours after refinishing, but will take 30 days to totally 'cure.'

 To put the 'downtime' into perspective: If we're refinishing your tub on a Monday, you can use the tub that morning before we come out, and then you can use it again on Wednesday morning, so you're really only without the use of the tub for one full day.

 Will a refinished bathtub look or smell like it has been painted?